Schedule for June 25-30, 2019

 Please email us for private tours of our historic barns for weddings and special events, or click on, “Weddings” for more information.

-Please read our farm rules before you visit:private farm events, tours, farm to fork culinary lavender dinners, our popular “Lavender Lunch & Learn Group Tour”, and more!
-Please go to our Contact page to request information on Lavender Oaks Farm and please follow our progress on our Blog.
+Lavender Oaks Farm is part of North Carolina Agritourism and we are excited to be promoting traditional farming techniques and our organic lavender farm in our great state.
+Our farm is available to the public through open farm days, private farm events, tours, farm to fork culinary lavender dinners, our popular “Lavender Lunch & Learn Group Tour”, and more!
+Please go to our Contact page to request information on Lavender Oaks Farm and please follow our Social Media for the latest photos!
 It is our honor to be an American Farmer!

 Visiting our Farm